Joseph Fahys & Co.: History

-By 1867, the company had expanded and a second factory was opened in Brooklyn.
-Shortly after, Fahys relocated the original plant to Sag Harbor, Long Island.
-It has been suggested that Fahys was able to move to this location only as a result of the socio-economic changes brought about by the Great Fire of Sag Harbor in 1877.
+In 1857, Fahys opened his own business in New York City and in 1861 built an additional factory, under the name Foutenbach & Sons, in Carlstadt, New Jersey In 1878 the factory was renamed Joseph Fahys.

-The business was officially incorporated in 1881, when Fahys went into partnership with his son-in-law Henry Francis Cook.
+The business was officially incorporated in 1881, and in 1882 moved operations to Sag Harbor, New York.
 The watch plant in Sag Harbor was titled ‘The Fahys Watch Case Co.’, while the firm in New York remained under the name ‘Joseph Fahys & Co.’
 The corporation absorbed the Brooklyn Watch Case Company and the Alvin Manufacturing Company of New Jersey.

-During this time, the company not only manufactured watchcases but was also the biggest producer of silverware in the United States.
+During this time, the company not only manufactured watch cases but was also the biggest producer of silverware in the United States.
 Fahys used his influence and success to found the Jewellers Board of Trade in 1884, and was the first president of the Watchcase Manufacturers Association.

 During the latter part of the 19th Century, the company was the largest manufacturer of gold and silver watch cases in the United States.
 Fahys’ watch factory in Sag Harbor created an immediate demand for manual as well as skilled labor.
 A large proportion of its laborers were retired seamen and immigrants.
-Historian Helen Gerard notes:

-“Recruiters from the factory went directly to Ellis Island…and offered the immigrants jobs.
-Whole families would transfer to the steamer going directly to Sag Harbor without ever setting foot in New York”.
-The factory was said to have sported a social hall with billiards room and card tables, and a library.